dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

     * a QDCOUNT
     * the first Question in the Question section if QDCOUNT is greater than 0

       but suffer other issues while parsing.
-This is the minimum information required to attempt packet matching as described in (#matching-algorithm)
+This is the minimum information required to attempt Query/Response matching as described in (#matching-algorithm)
 * Completely malformed: those packets that cannot be decoded to this extent.

 An open question is whether there is value in attempting to process partially malformed packets in an analogous manner to well formed packets in terms of attempting to match them with the corresponding query or response.
-This could be done by creating 'placeholder' records during packet matching with just the information extracted as above.
+This could be done by creating 'placeholder' records during Query/Response matching with just the information extracted as above.
 If the packet were then matched the resulting C-DNS Q/R data item would include a flag to indicate a malformed record (in addition to capturing the wire format of the packet).

 An advantage of this would be that it would result in more meaningful statistics about matched packets because, for example, some partially malformed queries could be matched to responses.
 However it would only apply to those queries where the first Question is well formed.
 It could also simplify the downstream analysis of C-DNS files and the reconstruction of packet streams from C-DNS.

-A disadvantage is that this adds complexity to the packet matching and data representation, could potentially lead to false matches and some additional statistics would be required (e.g. counts for matched-partially-malformed, unmatched-partially-malformed, completely-malformed).
+A disadvantage is that this adds complexity to the Query/Response matching and data representation, could potentially lead to false matches and some additional statistics would be required (e.g. counts for matched-partially-malformed, unmatched-partially-malformed, completely-malformed).

 # C-DNS to PCAP